 Full-flex cafeteria plan

 With a full-flex cafeteria plan, employers make a non-elective contribution for each eligible employee.

 Employees can spend the employer contribution to purchase any qualified benefit offering within the cafeteria plan.

 The employee may also contribute pre-tax money to buy additional benefits outside of what they can purchase with the employer's contribution.

 Simple cafeteria plan

-Employers with less than 100 employees may qualify for a simple cafeteria plan, under which the nondiscrimination requirements of a full-flex cafeteria plan are treated as satisfied.
+Employers with fewer than 100 employees may qualify for a simple cafeteria plan, under which the nondiscrimination requirements of a full-flex cafeteria plan are satisfied.

 A plan qualifies as a simple cafeteria plan if it meets specific contribution, eligibility, and participation rules.

 Premium-only plan (POP)